 The Board has well-established working relationships with its local economic development partners that include DeKalb Chamber of Commerce, Development Authority of DeKalb County (DADC), and Decide DeKalb.
 It relies on these partners to help develop workforce strategies and to identify the education and training programs that are needed to meet the current and emerging workforce needs in the area.
 The Board and its economic development partners share information, develop forecasts, communicate projections, promote lifelong learning, develop qualified workers, and identify occupational trends.

-They communicate their findings with the general public at Partner Expositions and similar workforce/economic development events.
-For example, during the recent Workforce Development Partners’ Expo, over 20 local organizations shared valuable information about housing, employment and training opportunities, mental health counseling, child support information, and youth services available in the community.

 The Board is an integral part of the economic development efforts to attract new, as well